 In July, the schools hosted hundreds of students who benefited from additional academic support and social-emotional learning.
 The elementary program at Park School offered English language arts and math instruction, with enrichment classes in making friendship bracelets, yoga, STREAM (science, technology, reading, engineering, arts and math), rock painting and other areas.

 Anne M. Dorner Middle School’s Summer Explore and Learn in Nature program focused on screen-free learning for 127 children.
 Students had two academic periods a day and electives that teachers created, like yoga, “Let’s Get Crafty” and a STEAM class.
 The AMD program also offered Funshops from 12:30-1:30 p.m. in areas like drumming, karate and pottery.

 Ossining High School offered Freshman Academy, which introduced the core curriculum through project-based learning.
-Students could participate in extracurricular activities in art, music and fitness.
+Students could participate in extracurricular activities in art, sports like bow and arrow, music and fitness.
 OHS also offered an Arts Academy for English as a New Language students and a credit-recovery program.